-3.2 How has Expenditure Reacted?
+3.2 How has expenditure reacted?

-The substantial reductions in turnover could be considered the most direct impact on business of the pandemic and the associated public health measures put in place to limit its spread.
+The substantial reductions in turnover could be considered the most direct impact on businesses due to pandemic and the associated public health measures put in place to limit its spread.
 To understand the total effect on firm finances, we also need to assess the extent to which they were able to reduce expenditure as turnover contracted.
-Previous work on the impact of the pandemic on SMEs, such as Lawless et al. (2020a) and Lambert et al. (2020), had limited information on the level and composition of expenditure, and gathering more detailed information on expenditure adjustments was one of the central objectives of the most recent wave of the
+Previous work on the impact of the pandemic on SMEs, such as Lawless et al. (2020a) and Lambert et al. (2020), had limited information on the level and composition of expenditure and gathering more detailed information on expenditure adjustments was one of the central objectives of the most recent wave of the CDS data.
+In this section, we document how overall expenditure developed in 2020 and how this related to the severity of turnover reductions.
+For the group of firms that reduced expenditure, we further examine the composition of the reductions across a range of expenditure categories.